A Study On Extended Pickup Configurations And Voicing last

 is unknown, since this is recent social platform

-Although just cutting and not boosting, this mode was
+cutting and not boosting, this mode was called „bass

-together with the fixed 1nF voicing cap, this mode
+the fixed 1nF voicing cap, this mode sounds pretty

-sounds pretty dark.
-Maybe interesting for some retro
+dark.
+Maybe interesting for some retro sounds, but not

-single coil.
-There is no coil shorted out with a
+There is no coil shorted out with a hard wire bridge.

 OMG mode lead to many complaints by musicians, because